magento/magento2-functional-testing-framework/.github/DOCUMENTATION_TEMPLATE.md

 # How to contribute to MFTF docs

-MFTF documentation is kept within the /docs/ folder in this repository.
+We welcome contributions to the MFTF documentation, which is kept within the /docs/ folder in this repository.
-We welcome contributions to the documentation.
-This page describes the process for submitting documentation and serves as a template for a properly written content.
+This page describes the submitting process and serves as a template for a properly written content.

-The contribution workflow for the Magento functional testing framework (MFTF) documentation is the same as submitting code.
+The contribution workflow is the same as submitting code.

 1. Create a branch from the `develop` branch in the [MFTF repository][].
 1. Make edits/additions/deletions as needed.